SharkFishDeveloper/Sloth/README.md

 a.  *Main branch:*

--   npm run git migrate-main
+-   npm run git migrate-main <commitId>

 Migrates the main branch to the specified .

 a.  *Current branch:*

--   npm run git migrate-branch
+-   npm run git migrate-branch <commitId>

 Migrates the current branch to the specified .